How to Report on the Olympics: From Paris 2024 to LA 2028

 By design, most people don’t know who the people driving an Olympic bid are, let alone how they came into power and money, or any of their notable scandals and misdeeds.
 If you choose to quote an IOC member on how hosting the Olympics poses zero risk to a city, check how many times that person has been charged with either bribery, fraud, or corruption.
 These facts aren’t just relevant in order to gauge overall credibility, but are necessary for the reader to understand whether or not they can trust particular claims.

 For example, any time that LA 2028 Chair Casey Wasserman makes a claim about gender equity in sports or how the Olympics benefit children, a relevant fact that readers need to know isn’t who his famous grandfather is (a Mafia-affiliated agent who pushed Reagan into politics, for one), but that he was on notorious sex trafficker Jeffrey Epstein’s plane with Kevin Spacey.
+Another relevant fact is that Wasserman’s companies have received over $2 million in business from LA28!

 Likewise, when reporting on how the Olympic plans are shaping up, don’t just frame an IOC visit around whether an IOC member is “pleased”; they are someone with a direct stake in claiming that things are going well.
 This is Journalism 101.